 What Agile team needs

 - The team needs to sit together.
-Communication within the team is very intensive and team, therefore, prefers personal communication.
+Communication within the team is very intensive and the team, therefore, prefers personal communication.

 - The team needs electronic tools to simplify collaboration in case of a distributed team.